-National Army Museum Te Mata Toa Recollect: More than 11,000 digitised photographs from the Waiouru-based National Army Museum's collections.
+National Army Museum Te Mata Toa Recollect: Thousands of digitised photographs from the Waiouru-based National Army Museum's collections.

 New Zealand history online: First World War history: In-depth and wide-ranging analysis of New Zealand and the war, produced by the History Group of the New Zealand Ministry for Culture and Heritage.

-New Zealand War Graves Trust: Features photographs of the war graves of New Zealanders from all wars.
+New Zealand War Graves Trust: Features information and photographs of the war graves of New Zealanders from all wars.

 Online Cenotaph: Auckland War Memorial Museum's database which includes information about New Zealand's service personnel, links to digitised military records and content supplied by the public.